Michelle Zauner: 2011–2016: Little Big League and Japanese Breakfast

 Also in July 2014, Little Big League and rock band Ovlov co-released an EP, Split, on the Tiny Engines label.
 Later that year, they signed with Run for Cover, which released the band's second and final album, Tropical Jinx, in October.
-To promote the album, the band toured alongside Ovlov and punk-rock band Mannequin Pussy, including a concert at Citi Field.
-Zauner left the band to return to Eugene to care for her mother, who had been diagnosed with stage IV Squamous cell carcinoma.
+To promote the album, the band toured alongside Ovlov and punk-rock band Mannequin Pussy, including a concert at Shea Stadium, a Brooklyn DIY venue.
+Zauner left the band to return to Eugene to care for her mother, who had been diagnosed with stage IV squamous cell carcinoma.

 In 2015, dismayed by her lack of success in the music industry, Zauner took a job at an advertising firm in New York City.
 During her free time, she recorded songs about her mother's death as a way to cope with her grief.

 In January 2016, Zauner formed the band Dog Island with Alanna Nuala Higgins from the band Moon and Kat Casale, former drummer for Japanese American singer-songwriter Mitski.
 They played several shows at the Brooklyn venues Silent Barn, David Blaine's The Steakhouse, and Market Hotel, where they opened for DIIV in March 2016.
 The band released no music; Zauner mainly focused on recording with Japanese Breakfast.
-In February, Little Big League reunited after a two-year hiatus to play alongside Ovlov on February 19 and the Loved Ones and Cayatena on February 20.
+In February, Little Big League reunited after a two-year hiatus to play alongside Ovlov on February 19 and the Loved Ones and Cayetana on February 20.